CharlieNov17/CharlieNov17/README.md

 - 👋 Hi, I’m @CharlieNov17
-- 👀 I’m interested in ...Data science, Devops, Data Engineering cloud engineering
+- 👀 I’m interested in ., Devops, Cloud engineering
 - 🌱 I’m currently learning cloud engineering at altschool africa
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... chibuzo.nwobia@gmail.com